Relo02/Go2-VIO-SLAM/dev_ws/Readme.md

 ## 🧠 Core Contributions

 1. **Point-by-Point LiDAR Fusion**
-   - Each LiDAR point is fused at its exact timestamp.
+   - Each LiDAR point is fused at its exact timestamp
-   - Eliminates intra-scan motion distortion.
+   - Eliminates intra-scan motion distortion
-   - Enables ultra-high-rate odometry output (4–8 kHz).
+   - Enables ultra-high-rate odometry output (4–8 kHz)

 2. **Stochastic Process–Augmented IMU Model**
-   - IMU measurements are modeled as *outputs* of a stochastic process.
+   - IMU measurements are modeled as *outputs* of a stochastic process
-   - Improves robustness under IMU saturation and aggressive maneuvers.
+   - Improves robustness under IMU saturation and aggressive maneuvers

 3. **Iterated EKF with Continuous Updates**
-   - EKF prediction and update are interleaved for each LiDAR point.
+   - EKF prediction and update are interleaved for each LiDAR point
-   - No batch scan registration is required.
+   - No batch scan registration is required

----

-## 🧩 System Pipeline

 ---